ImBradders/SpotifyDistributedSystem/Servers/Multi-UseServer/MessageProtocols.md

 REMOVE : [search term] | REMOVED : [song title]

 Removes a song from the client's current queue.
 If the song cannot be found within the queue, "ERROR : not found" shall be returned instead.

+## Login Server

+### Create Account

+CREATE : [username] : [password] | ADDED or ERROR

+Creates an account for the username and password provided.
+Possible errors include:
+- Username already exists
+- Unable to create user

+### Login

+LOGIN : [username] : [password] | AUTH : [token] or ERROR

+Logs a user into their account providing them with an auth token which they can use later.
+Possible errors include:
+- User doesn't exist
+- Password doesn't match
+- Unable to login.